yoon-group/usgs_tools/README.md

 ## Santa Fe River Sink-Rise Streamflow Check

-The repository includes an interactive **Google Colab notebook**, which allows users to:

-- Specify start/end date ranges
-- Interpolate time series to a uniform time grid
-- Plot the Sink, Rise, and Sink–Rise difference curves

-No installation is required — everything runs in the cloud via Google Colab.
+No installation is required, everything runs in the cloud via Google Colab.

 Click below to run the tool: